In 2016 the Trust secured funds to renovate a DOC tramping hut in the Carlyle Valley.

 Also observed were Rifleman which are classified as declining.
 Kea and New Zealand falcon which are classified as Nationally Endangered and Nationally Vulnerable have also been seen in the valley.

-Unfortunately no Long-tailed bats were observed.
+Unfortunately, no Long-tailed bats were observed.

 A trap line consisting of 70 traps has been placed on the path to the hut and beyond as well as 80 possum traps.
+In 2019, we received a generous donation, which allowed us to purchase five self-resetting possum traps for this project.

 Between June and July 2019 90 possums were caught.
 If these numbers are indicative of how many possums are in this region it looks like our trapping team will be kept busy resetting these traps.